gardinbe/form-validation-extended/readme.md

 /*
- * Perform any additional custom validation checks if you need to */ const usernameField = fv.getField("username")!;
+ * Perform any additional custom validity checks if you need to */ const usernameField = fv.getField("username")!;
 usernameField.addInvalidator(